isabella232/autospotting.io/content/faq.md

 - users can freely fork and customize the code, but these forks may be hard to maintain on the long term if they diverge consistently from mainline.
   Do yourself a favor and at least try to upstream your local changes.
-- limited, best-effort community support, even less so if you run a custom fork.
+- limited, best-effort community support, and no support whatsoever if you run a custom fork with private changes.
+- the AutoSpotting name is also a registered trademark covering only the use in relation to the official binaries, the source code from the mainline git repository and its public forks made in the process of contributing code to this software.
+If you run custom binaries that were not created in order to contribute to the development effort, you must rename all occurences of "AutoSpotting" with something else in the code, infrastructure/configuration code and generated build artifacts.

 ### Bleeding edge proprietary binaries